EEgoren/Greek_Vases/README.md

 ## Additional table

-A separate folder, **"Greek vases in different museums"**, contains tables with links and— for some museums—metadata for Ancient Greek vases from various collections.
+A separate folder, **"Greek vases in different museums"**, contains tables with links and, for some museums, metadata for Ancient Greek vases from various collections.

 The selection criteria were:
 - The decoration is sufficiently well preserved.